 NACAC shares current child welfare information and post-adoption best practices through publications, our website, social media, webinars, and educational events.
 Each year, NACAC hosts the most comprehensive adoption conference in North America.

 We also provide information and training on adoption topics for parent group members, parents, young people who were adopted or in care, and child welfare professionals.
-As part of a federally funded collaboration called Critical Ongoing Resource Family Education or CORE, NACAC is currently working with Spaulding for Children and other partners to help improve the training offered to foster and adoptive parents of children who are older and have more needs.
+As part of a federally funded collaboration called Critical Ongoing Resource Family Education or CORE Teen, NACAC is currently working with Spaulding for Children and other partners to help improve the training offered to foster and adoptive parents of children who are older and have more needs.
 We are also working with Spaulding and other partners to create new training for prospective foster and adoptive parents through the National Training and Development Curriculum.

 “We learned SO much and feel renewed in our adoption journey.
 Can’t wait to go home and strengthen our relationships with our children.”

 Together we can provide the resources and support necessary to meet the needs of children and the families who adopt them.